Clink (TV series): Broadcast

 The series was broadcast on Thursday nights from April 2019 on 5Star at 9:00pm.
 It was available for VOD streaming on My5.

 Despite being shot on 4K resolution, the series is not available to view in that format, nor is it broadcast in 1080i HDTV.
-The series is screened in standard definition as a HD service is not yet available from 5Star.
+The series was screened in standard definition as a HD service is not yet available from 5Star.